DS-MLR: Exploiting Double Separability for Scaling up Distributed Multinomial Logistic Regression: Conclusion

 \section{Conclusion}

 In this paper, we present a new stochastic optimization algorithm (DS-MLR) to solve multinomial logistic regression problems having large number of examples and classes, by a reformulation that makes it both data and model parallel simultaneously.
 As a result, DS-MLR can scale to arbitrarily large datasets where to the best of our knowledge, many of the existing distributed algorithms cannot be applied.
 Our algorithm is distributed, asynchronous, non-blocking and avoids any bulk-synchronization overheads.
-We show that DS-MLR can be used to perform multinomial logistic regression on massive scale datasets such as the Reddit-Full dataset consisting of 200 GB data and 300 GB parameters respectively.
-There are several possible extensions to our work.
-One immediate direction is to explore the connection to extreme multi-label classification.
-Another direction is related to graphical models where the inference problem involves the intractable log-partition function and poses similar challenges to scalability.
-It would be interesting to explore how the techniques used in DS-MLR apply there.
+We provide empirical results showing DS-MLR applies to all regimes of distributed machine learning, especially the case where both data and model sizes exceed the memory capacity of a single machine.
+We show this on an extreme multi-class classification reddit dataset consisting of 200 GB data and 300 GB parameters respectively.
+In terms of future work, DS-MLR has several possible extensions such as extreme multi-label classification.

 In the following sections, we provide a more detailed proof of convergence for our algorithm and also include additional plots from our empirical study.